 "What," came his tight-lipped question, probably knowing what was coming next.
 Upon hearing that I'd stalled the car he delivered an unmistakable "You fucking bellend" head-shake, then told me to go back and he'd be there when he'd finished with his customer.
 While back on my street hitching up the bonnet for a third time, I had hit a proper emotional low, in shock at how the afternoon had panned out, the absolute injustice of it.
 The appointment I was supposed to be honouring had to be postponed by two hours, and here comes Ford man with a distinct glare as he again rocks up with the battery pack.

 "This is the last time mate," he says, going through the same motions.
 "So keep your revs up.
 And I'm a big whisky fan."

-I promise him a bottle of Waitrose's finest, thank him again with almost a lump in my throat and get behind the wheel once more, this time not bothering with the u-turn and going the long way in the other direction, frenziedly revving the engine at each junction stop, prompting strange looks from pedestrians.
+I promise him a bottle of Waitrose's finest, thank him again with almost a lump in my throat and get behind the wheel once more, this time not bothering with the U-turn and going the long way in the other direction, frenziedly revving the engine at each junction stop, eliciting concerned looks from passing pedestrians.

 After that journey though the car's running fine again, just have to drive it a bit more often and have invested in a portable jump starter to prevent ever having to re-experience this.

 But just to conclude this sorry tale, if you ever happen to read this my Cambridgeshire Constabulary chum who came walking down my street that day and straight into my car: thank you for your quick thinking and assistance, it truly made my day.
 Karma Police is one of my favourite songs funnily enough.